ClairevanBlerck/clairevanblerck.github.io/how-to-build-a-gundam/index.md

                     <img src="/how-to-build-a-gundam/resources/images/grades.gif">
                     <figcaption>
                         <div class="caption">
                             <h4>High Grade (HG)</h4><p>One of the most affordable grades to purchase.
-Better range of motion and greater poseability than most No-Grade kits, great for new hobbyists.</p>
+Better range of motion and greater posability than most No-Grade kits, great for new hobbyists.</p>
                         </div>
                         <div class="caption">
                             <h4>Master Grade MG)</h4><p>One up from High Grade, more pricey, more detail, more work, more decals.</p>